 Managing your hard-drive partitions effectively is an important aspect of owning a PC, as that allows people to segregate data based on categories.
 For instance, you can keep your multimedia files (movies, music etc.) in one partition, your work folders in another, while your programs etc. can be installed on your system drive.
 Also, if you’re a power-user and use your PC to double or triple-boot into various operating systems, you already know that it’s impossible without dividing your SSD or HDD into smaller partitions.
-That being the case, we’ve compiled a list of the best free partition management software for Windows and Linux to help you manage your hard disk partitions effectively:
+That being the case, we’ve compiled a list of the best free partition software for Windows and Linux to help you manage your hard disk partitions effectively in 2020.

-Best Free Partition Software in 2017
+Best Free Partition Management Software in 2020

 1. EaseUS Partition Master

-EaseUS is one of the very best partition software in the market today.
+EaseUS is one of the very best free partition software in the market today.
 It gives a host of options to the user, including, create, format, resize, move, split, merge, copy, wipe, check and explore.
 The reason it is at number one is because it not only works exactly as advertised, but also includes a number of extra features, like a partition recovery option that can recover lost or deleted partitions.
 It also allows users to convert from FAT to NTFS, primary to logical and vice-versa.
 The best part?
 It’s all included in the free version.

 I’ve personally used EaseUS Partition Manager myself to partition my hard drives and SSDs for several years, and have found the GUI to be extremely intuitive, and the program itself is also extremely easy to use for anybody with the slightest idea of what they want to do.
 While the free version offers a comprehensive set of features, you’ll need to upgrade to the ‘Pro’ version if you want to migrate your operating system to a new HDD or SSD.
 The program is available only on Windows, and is compatible with every version from XP to Windows 10.